 Phase 4.
 Moving Out

 Landlords should use this time to prepare the property for future tenants.
 In some cases, landlords might be forced to evict tenants.
-In the latter instance, it is important that landlords carefully follow the rules and regulations associated with an eviction.
+In the latter instance, it is essential that landlords carefully follow the rules and regulations associated with an eviction.
 Unfortunately, one too many bad tenants can make landlords want to sell their homes quickly for cash offers.

-Whether a landlord has successfully rented properties for years, has had trouble with high turnover rates, or has had to evict a tenant due to property damage, most rental properties end up with a for sale sign in their front yard.
+Whether a landlord has successfully rented properties for years, has had trouble with high turnover rates or has had to evict a tenant due to property damage, most rental properties end up with a for-sale sign in their front yard.

 If you are tired of jumping through hoops as a landlord and want to sell your home quickly, you should consider turning to HomeGo for a fast sale.
 HomeGo purchases homes in any condition, including properties damaged by trouble-making tenants.
 We can start the process and close the deal in just seven days, allowing you to move on to other investments as soon as possible.
 Contact a HomeGo representative today to sell your rental property with confidence.